-Even if their is no Galois-conjugated realization, we can observe a Rybnikov-like construction.
-Using Theorem~\ref{thm:moduli} for $\kappa_1^2=\kappa_2^2=2$, we can notice that there exists $(3,2)$-configurations having the same combinatorics than $\A_2^{\alpha,\beta}$ but defined over the number field $\QQ(\sqrt{2})$.
-Indeed, taking $\gamma=2$, we obtain the configuration given by:
+Even if there is no Galois-conjugated realization, we observe a Rybnikov-like construction.
+Using Theorem~\ref{thm:moduli} for $\kappa_1^2=\kappa_2^2=2$, we can show that there exist $(3,2)$-configurations having the same combinatorics than $\A_2^{\alpha,\beta}$ and defined over the number field $\QQ(\sqrt{2})$.
+Indeed, taking $\gamma=2$, we obtain the configuration given by

-In~\cite{Rybnikov}, Rybnikov constructs the first known example of Zariski pair by gluing in two different ways two MacLane arrangements, which are complex conjugated but not complexified real arrangements.
+In~\cite{Rybnikov}, Rybnikov constructed the first known example of Zariski pair by gluing in two different ways two MacLane arrangements, which are complex conjugated but not complexified real arrangements.
 It is worth noticing that $\A_2^{\alpha,\beta}$ are of the same \emph{semi-arithmetic} nature.